quantumz-io/veloxq_sdk/README.md

 print(job.statistics)
 ```

-It raises a `TimeoutError` if it doesn’t complete within the specified seconds.
+Raises a `TimeoutError` if it doesn’t complete within the specified time.

 ### 6.2 Listing Jobs